cisagov/cset/README.md

   - **Important**: Update the Docker Desktop resource settings and allocate a minimum of 10 GB of memory
 - Copy over environment variables from the distribution file:
     - `cp env.dist .env`
+- Run CSET
-- Run CSET: `docker compose up -d`
+  - `docker compose up -d`
+- Load Database
+  - `make create-bak && make load-bak`

 For an editable development environment with live reload of both the API and Angular UI, you can use the `compose.dev.yml` file: